 5. Initialisation

 At time t=0, only one individual of class Female is created.
-It represents a female yellow baboon that has just reached sexual maturity.
-Its state variables are initialised using parameters from the literature (Table S2).
+It represents a female yellow baboon that has just reached sexual maturity and its state variables are initialised using parameters from the literature (Appendix A, Table S3).
+Initial attributes for offspring are presented in Appendix A, Table S4.

 6. Input data